-Trump Reportedly Selects Huntsman As U.S. Ambassador To Russia
+Trump Reportedly Selects Jon Huntsman As U.S. Ambassador To Russia

 From Moscow, Charles Maynes reports for NPR's Newscast unit:

 "Yet some in Moscow aren't so sure Huntsman meets that bar.
-Russian Senator Alexei Pushkov pointed to Huntsman's recent work as head of the Atlantic Council think tank, where criticism of Russia suggested that as ambassador Huntsman would, in his words, 'be no dove.'
+Russian Sen. Alexei Pushkov pointed to Huntsman's recent work as head of the Atlantic Council think tank, where criticism of Russia suggested that as ambassador Huntsman would, in his words, 'be no dove.'

 "After openly celebrating Donald Trump's election victory as a breakthrough in U.S.-Russian relations, Moscow has since adopted a more cautious tone.
 Russian officials argue that several investigations into Kremlin interference in the election, as well as alleged ties between the Trump campaign and Moscow, have forced the Trump White House to abandon its goal of improving relations."

-Speaking to reporters Thursday, Peskov said that the choice of ambassadors is up to Trump, adding, "We have no intention to meddle in these internal affairs."
+Speaking to reporters Thursday, Peskov said the choice of ambassadors is up to Trump, adding, "We have no intention to meddle in these internal affairs."

 Back in the summer of 2011, Huntsman entered the race for the Republican presidential nomination; he dropped out in January of 2012.
 At the time, Trump was a vocal critic.

-Weeks after Huntsman ended his presidential bid, Trump tweeted, "Jon Huntsman called to see me.
+Weeks after Huntsman ended his presidential bid, Trump tweeted: "Jon Huntsman called to see me.
 I said no, he gave away our country to China!"